 CO2 can be dangerous as a leak in a compressed CO2 system.
 Virtually every restaurant, bar or brewery in the country stores pressurized cylinders or tanks of carbon dioxide on premise.
 A CO2 leak inside an enclosed space, like the walk-in beer cooler, can become a potential death trap for anyone caught inside.
 While fatalities by CO2 leaks are rare, they do happen and individuals need to protect themselves while working around potential hazards.

 6 steps to avoiding CO2 dangers:

-- Never enter a workspace that stores or produces carbon dioxide without protective equipment since CO2, along with ammonia, methane, and hydrogen sulfide can quickly cause loss of consciousness and death.
+- Never enter a workspace that stores or produces carbon dioxide without proper protective equipment, training or CO2 monitors.
+CO2, like ammonia, methane, or hydrogen sulfide can quickly cause loss of consciousness and death.

-- Never use a fire extinguisher or dry ice in a manner by which it was not intended.
+- Never use a CO2 fire extinguisher or dry ice in a manner by which it was not intended.
+If used indoors, open windows to allow for fresh air.

-- Monitor and ventilate for CO2 with CO2 safety monitors as required by code
+- In a business that uses compressed CO2, monitor and ventilate with CO2 safety monitors as required by code

-- Recognize and be aware of areas where CO2 can accumulate - provide proper education and trainings to protect others working with you.
+- Recognize and be aware of areas where CO2 can accumulate indoors.